-The UIA 2023 Copenhagen Science Track gathers some of the world’s foremost experts in their fields, and tries to find answers to some of the burning questions affecting architecture and sustainability today.
+The Science Track gathers some of the world’s foremost experts in their fields and tries to find answers to some of the burning questions affecting architecture and sustainability today.

-What are the right questions to ask for architecture and the built environment to best adapt and develop for future scenarios?
+What are the right questions to ask for architecture and the build environment to best adapt and develop for future scenarios?

 How do these perspectives impact on current practices, modes of thinking, research and development?
 And how can the implementation and identification of all relevant SDGs be strengthened when working with architecture?